-Unfortunately, Douglasville and the surrounding counties also see their share of drug and alcohol abuse.
+Unfortunately, Douglasville and the surrounding counties also see their share of drug and alcohol misuse.
 In the summer of 2017, the Atlanta-Journal Constitution reported that four people in Middle Georgia died from opioid overdoses in one week, while more than 30 others were hospitalized.
-The newspaper also determined that between 2014 and 2015, the number of Georgians dying from drug-related problems rose nearly 8 percent.
+The newspaper also determined that between 2014 and 2015, the number of Georgians dying from drug-related problems rose nearly eight percent.

 If you or a loved one has a problem with drugs or alcohol, know that help is available in Douglas County and throughout the Metro Atlanta area.
-Addiction is a disease just like cancer or heart disease, and it be treated with the right medical attention and compassion.
-This guide can help get you started on the path to recovery.
+Addiction is a disease just like cancer or heart disease, and it should be treated with the right medical attention and compassion.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Douglasville, Georgia

 No two treatment programs are alike.
 Depending on your personal situation, you may benefit from a residential treatment program or an outpatient treatment program.
 Some people in recovery benefit from taking part in a combination of treatment programs.
 Before you begin your search for a drug or alcohol rehab center, learn about the different types and what they might mean for your recovery.